ExterCore/exter-menu/README.md

 ## 💬 Notes

-- This script depends on `exter-core`
+- This script depends on `qb-core`
 - For best results, use a screen resolution of **1280x720** or higher
 - Not compatible with `qb-menu` — acts as a full replacement